dmbtechdev/clone_jira_cli/README.md

 * Update Story status,
 * Delete Story,

+---

 ### Objective

-In this project, we aim to learn and practice the following:

-Building CLI apps in Rust
+* Building CLI apps in Rust
-Reading & writing to disk
+* Reading & writing to disk
-Using third-party crates (like serde, anyhow, itertools, etc.)
+* Using third-party crates (like serde, anyhow, itertools, etc.)
-Writing testable code
+* Writing testable code
-Organizing code using modules
+* Organizing code using modules
-Navigating and contributing to an existing code base
+* Navigating and contributing to an existing code base

+---

 ### Relationship graph: